Click on the tabs below to learn about the various types of financial aid that are available.

 Interested in the Teach Grant Program?

-Complete the TEACH Entrance Counseling, the Agreement to Serve (ATS), and the Federal Direct Student Loan Entrance Counseling online at www.studentloans.gov.
+Complete the TEACH Grant Initial and Subsequent Counseling, the TEACH Grant Agreement to Serve (ATS), and the Federal Direct Student Loan Entrance Counseling online at www.studentloans.gov.

 Alabama Student Assistance Program